 We’re entering the 2021-2022 flu season in the Northern Hemisphere, it’s time for the annual epic Mark Crislip rant about healthcare worker flu vaccine beliefs.
-For the past nine years at the start of the flu season, I reprint Dr. Mark Crislip‘s hysterical and outstanding rant about “slow-witted Equus africanus asinus” healthcare workers who invent flu vaccine fallacies, tropes, and myths in an effort to justify their belief that the flu vaccine is dangerous, useless, or whatever else that hits their science-denying brain.
+For the past nine years at the start of the flu season, I reprint Dr. Mark Crislip‘s hysterical and outstanding rant about “slow-witted Equus africanus asinus” healthcare workers who invent flu vaccine fallacies, tropes, and myths in an effort to justify their belief that the flu vaccine is dangerous, useless, or whatever else that hits their brain.

-Dr. Crislip’s humorous compilation of these flu vaccine myths, which were originally published in A Budget of Dumb Asses, describes the different types of vaccine-refusing healthcare worker individuals.
+Dr. Crislip’s humorous compilation of these flu vaccine myths, which were originally published in A Budget of Dumb Asses 2011, describes the different types of vaccine-refusing healthcare worker individuals.
 I resurrect this list every year at the beginning of the flu season not only for humor (because it is funny) but also to point the finger at flu vaccine deniers who also happen to be healthcare workers.

-Any nurse, pharmacist, therapist, physician, or surgeon that are flu vaccine deniers by using pseudoscientific nonsense about the vaccine rather than protecting their patients and themselves is appalling.
+Any nurse, pharmacist, therapist, physician, or surgeon that refuses the flu vaccine by relying upon pseudoscientific nonsense about the vaccine rather than protecting their patients and themselves is appalling.
 I may be harsh, but maybe their employment ought to be terminated for their lack of concern about patients.

-Of course, flu vaccine deniers aren’t just healthcare workers.
-I’m sure you know neighbors, friends, family, and even fellow vaccine supporters who are flu vaccine deniers.
+But the true adherents to the flu vaccine beliefs aren’t just healthcare workers.
+You know neighbors, friends, family, and even fellow vaccine supporters who refuse to get the flu vaccine.
 And they rely on the same ridiculous myths as healthcare workers.

-These flu vaccine deniers believe that the flu vaccine is not necessary because the disease is not dangerous.
-Nothing could be further from the truth, especially in the world of COVID-19, where the flu vaccine may actually provide benefits to those who contract the coronavirus.
+These vaccine deniers believe that the flu vaccine is not necessary because the disease is not dangerous.
+Nothing could be further from the truth.

 - Worldwide, it is estimated that there will be approximately 290-650 thousand deaths.